 For an overview of how Curvature can fit into your trip planning, see How to Use.
-This page will detail the mechanics of viewing the files.
+This page will detail the mechanics of viewing the downloadable KML files.

 The Curvature program generates map files that can be viewed in Google Earth.
-These map files are generated for all regions of the world and are refreshed every two weeks to take into account updates to the underlying data sourced from the Open Street Map.
+These map files are generated for all regions of the world and are refreshed every month or so to take into account updates to the underlying data sourced from the Open Street Map.

 Step 1: Install Google Earth